 - September 16, 2020

-Mary Huen of Stanchart HK has had an extensive and distinguished career in financial services and led the bank to success amid turbulent times
+Mary Huen of Stanchart HK has an extensive and distinguished career in financial services and has led the bank to success amid turbulent times.
+Under her leadership, Stanchart HK’s retail banking franchise has become one of the most outstanding business segments in Stanchart Group globally, backed by strong income growth and profit contribution.

-The Retail Finance Person of the Year in 2020, Mary Huen, CEO of Standard Chartered Bank Hong Kong (Stanchart HK), has in her more than 30 years’ banking and finance career, demonstrated exceptional leadership and expertise.
+The Retail Finance Person of the Year in 2020, Mary Huen, CEO of Standard Chartered Bank Hong Kong (Stanchart HK), has in her more than 30 years of banking and retail finance experience, demonstrated exceptional leadership and expertise.
 She has held senior positions in managing balance sheet, products, wealth management and distribution.
 Before taking on her current role as CEO, Huen was the head of retail banking for Hong Kong and regional head of retail banking for Greater China and North Asia, and led the strategic agenda and drove the performance delivery of all the retail operations in the region.

 She has proven her ability to establish long-term and sustainable banking franchise.
 Since her appointment as CEO in 2017, the bank has become one of the largest and most profitable business segments in the group globally, backed by exceptional financial performance and a clear business strategy.
 The bank’s revenue grew by 20% from 2016 to 2019 – accounting for 25% of the total income of the group.
 Meanwhile, profit increased by 54% during the same period, which contributed to more than a third of the group’s total profit.

-Despite a tough operating environment defined by constant regulatory changes, volatile economic conditions and increasing disruptions from technology players, Huen was able to deliver on the bank’s strategic priorities especially in the areas of digitalisation and growing its affluent customer segment.
+Despite a tough operating environment defined by constant regulatory changes, volatile economic conditions and increasing disruptions from technology players, Huen was able to deliver on the bank’s strategic priorities especially in digital and the affluent customer segment.

 Under her leadership, the bank made significant strides in positioning itself at the forefront of digitalisation.
 Huen introduced new digital capabilities and reengineered its processes to enhance customer experience and value proposition.
 A notable new capability is QR Cash, a first in the Hong Kong market.
 Its mobile banking offering was also upgraded with new features, including the artificial intelligence-powered 24/7 virtual assistant Stacy, the SC Pay for Faster Payment System, online account opening, “Mobile FX”, and “Fund Select” which provides customers with a selection of handpicked high-quality funds.
 These initiatives helped boost the bank’s digital active client base by double digits.